dashifyML/dashifyML/README.md

 cd dashifyML
 pip install src/
 ```
-For the future, dashify will be easily installable directly from the pip repositories.

 ### Tracking an experiment
 Tracking an experiment is easy as well, as shown in the Listing below.